Weronika Rosati

 Weronika Anna Rosati (/pl/; born 9 January 1984) is a Polish actress.
 She made her acting debut in 2000, and first gained recognition playing Ania in the Polish soap opera L for Love (2002–2005, 2018–2020).
 She appeared in several other Polish television series, before acquiring her first feature film role in Patryk Vega's 2005 action drama Pitbull, which went on to become a cult film in Poland.
 Her most critically acclaimed films include Manhunt (2012), which earned her a Polish Film Award nomination for Best Actress, and Never Gonna Snow Again (2020).

 Rosati launched her international career with an uncredited cameo in David Lynch's 2006 film Inland Empire.
 She has since played numerous minor roles in English-language films including The Iceman (2012), Bullet to the Head (2012), USS Indianapolis: Men of Courage (2016), and I'll Find You (2019), and made guest appearances on television.
 She had a recurring role on the HBO original television series Luck in 2012.
 In her native country, she has starred in the films Obce ciało (2014) and Porady na zdrady (2017), and in television in Majka (2009–2010), Days of Honor (2010), Hotel 52 (2013), Strażacy (2015–2016) and Zawsze warto (2019–2020).
-Aside from acting, Rosati is an active advocate for domestic abuse victims.
+Aside from acting, Rosati has been an advocate for domestic abuse victims.

 Life and career

 Early life and education

 Weronika Anna Rosati was born on 9 January 1984 in Warsaw, to Polish-Italian father Dariusz Rosati, a professor of economics and former member of the European Parliament, and his wife Teresa, a Polish fashion designer.
 She has an older brother named Marcin, who is 12 years her senior.
 When she was two, she moved with her family to Princeton, New Jersey, where her father worked as a lecturer, and when she was six, they relocated to Switzerland for five years, before returning to Poland.
 Having spent much of her childhood abroad, she is fluent in English and French.
 Upon being confirmed, she took Dolores as her confirmation name.

 As a teenager, Rosati attended a theatre club at the Warsaw Ochota Theatre and trained in dancing and acrobatics at the Warsaw Studio Buffo Theatre.
 She also studied at the Halina and Jan Machulski Private Acting School in Warsaw.
 In 2003, she started an acting degree at the National Film School in Łódź, but after one and a half years, she suspended her studies due to L for Love filming commitments, and never returned.
-At 21, she moved to New York, where she studied at various acting schools, including the Stella Adler Academy of Acting and Theatres, the Larry Moss Studio, and the Ivana Chubbuck Studio, and graduated from the Lee Strasberg Theatre and Film Institute.
+At 21, she moved to New York City, where she studied at various acting schools, including the Stella Adler Academy of Acting and Theatre, the Larry Moss Studio, and the Ivana Chubbuck Studio, and graduated from the Lee Strasberg Theatre and Film Institute.